 As LG has a direct drive technology, the motor is behind the drum.
 As a result, the drum is taller and shallow.
 In Bosch, however, the motor is at the side.
 So, the drum is deeper.
 This actually has an advantage as more clothes come in contact with the drum’s surface, rubs against each other more efficiently and as a result helps in cleaning the clothes more efficiently.

 As mentioned earlier, a belt-driven motor has a higher level of noise and vibration compared to direct drive mechanism.
 You will notice that even though Bosch claims to have anti-vibration technology, it makes significantly higher noise and vibrates more than LG.
 LG comparatively vibrates lesser.

 Note that a key factor that influences vibration is a balanced load and ensuring that the washing machine is on an even surface.
 If you overload your washing machine or if the load is not balanced, meaning there is a single large piece of clothing that tends to sit on one side of the drum and there is nothing on the other side to counteract the weight, then, your washing machine will vibrate or even walk around.

 When it comes to the wash programs, both LG and Bosch washing machines offer a plethora of options that can cater to the different requirements of each family member.
-If you compare the front loaders, you will notice that except for LG’s base model FHM1207ADL, all other models have the option to set the temperature anywhere between 20 to 90 C. With the exception of a few models, most Bosch washing machines have a maximum temperature of 60 C only.
-This may be important for those who have small babies as LG’s baby care program that runs at 90 C is particularly good for cleaning up poop and food stains.
+If you compare the front loaders, most of the models have the option to set the temperature anywhere between 20 to 90 °C. With the exception of a few models, most Bosch washing machines have a maximum temperature of 60 °C only.
+This may be important for those who have small babies as LG’s baby care program that runs at 90 °C is particularly good for cleaning up poop and food stains.

 You will also notice that LG has steam function and wi-fi connectivity in their mid-segment front-load models.
 But in Bosch, these are available only in the higher-end models.